kiki-ala/factorio-toki-pona/README.md

 sina wile pali kin e nimi? o pana pona
 la taso mi wile ala utala e jan anu. sina ken o pona e mi, la, mi wile ni.

+---

+it needs a lot of work.
+i can or can't, work or not.
+but it can be here... via w/e.

+with my python and bash mod iteration script, all i am doing is poking at `./locale/cs/tok.cfg`, this is an "overwrite" of Czech just because:
+- the game can't see a `tok` localization folder.
+- the crowd-sourced locale site doesn't support Toki Pona.
+- WUBE is a Czech company, so that's my reasoning
+- didn't want to get shot down by jerks anyways

+so i am making my little sitelen pona mod. it makes me smile for this game to be so cute...